JustinStephenson/Q_Learning_Open_Ai/README.md

 To change to the modified environments:

-in CartPole.py change: from Env_CP import CartPoleEnv
+in CartPole.py change: from Env_CP import CartPoleEnv <br />
 to: from Env_CP_v2 import CartPoleEnv

-in MountainCar.py change: from Env_MC import MountainCarEnv
+in MountainCar.py change: from Env_MC import MountainCarEnv <br />
 to: from Env_MC_v2 import MountainCarEnv